Success Stories

 Solution

-The solution is traceability, which is defined as full, end to end, actionable visibility of finished pharmaceuticals in healthcare globally, from point of production to point of use.
-That is why Türkiye developed their own Pharmaceutical Track and Trace System, known as ITS.
-In addition, Türkiye built a centralised repository to provide a single location that all the stakeholders must use to notify all activities related to the movement of a drug through the supply chain.
-With such a central management system in place, the ITS can track and trace a drug by using its serial number from the point of manufacture to the point of dispense.
-By serving as the single source of true data in the pharmaceutical supply chain, ITS has become a fully interoperable, electronic, serialisationbased track & trace system for pharmaceuticals in Türkiye, and can serve as a model for other countries looking to establish a similar model.
+The solution is traceability, defined as complete, end-to-end, actionable visibility of finished pharmaceuticals in healthcare globally, from the point of production to the point of use.
+That is why Türkiye developed its own Pharmaceutical Track and Trace System, ITS.
+In addition, Türkiye built a centralized repository to provide a single location that all the stakeholders must use to notify all activities related to drug movement through the supply chain.
+With such a central management system, the ITS can track and trace a drug using its serial number from the point of manufacture to the point of dispense.
+By serving as the single source of accurate data in the pharmaceutical supply chain, ITS has become a fully interoperable, electronic, serialisation-based track & trace system for pharmaceuticals in Türkiye and can serve as a model for other countries looking to establish a similar model.

 PTS and ITS

-ITS is limited to tracking and tracing the secondary level of packaging of the drug, however as the majority of drugs sold, bought and transported is done via cartons, boxes, palettes, Türkiye developed the Package Transfer Service (PTS), a centralised file sharing platform to track and trace the shipping level.
-PTS provides an electronic language (PTS XML) that can be used between the stakeholders to share the data related to their shipment and/or exchange.
+ITS is limited to tracking and tracing the secondary level of packaging of the drug, as the majority of drugs sold, bought and transported are done via cartons, boxes and palettes.
+Türkiye developed the Package Transfer Service (PTS), a centralized file-sharing platform to track and trace the shipping level.
+PTS provides an electronic language (PTS XML) that stakeholders can use to share the data related to their shipment and exchange.
 The manufacturer produces the finished goods, uniquely identifies them and includes a GS1 DataMatrix containing additional information: the Global Trade Item Number (GTIN), expiration date, serial number and batch/lot number.

-The same procedure is followed by the retail pharmacy or hospital after sending their order.
+The retail pharmacy or hospital follows the same procedure after sending their order.
 The wholesaler sends the sale notification to ITS and uploads the XML file to the PTS.
-The buyer (retail pharmacy or hospital) downloads the XML file from PTS, and uses the information from the drug packs to notify the purchase action to ITS.
-For hospitals, the consume notification is done right before opening the drug pack which symbolises the end of the product’s “life” and is marked as such in the system.
-The pedigree ends at this stage which prevents this drug from re-entering the supply chain.
-In the retail pharmacy setting, after getting the prescription from the patient, the retail pharmacy provides the drug pack to the patient and electronically sends the invoice to the reimbursement association.
+The buyer (retail pharmacy or hospital) downloads the XML file from PTS and uses the information from the drug packs to notify ITS of the purchase action.
+For hospitals, the consumption notification is done right before opening the drug pack, which symbolizes the end of the product's "life" and is marked as such in the system.
+The pedigree ends at this stage, which prevents this drug from re-entering the supply chain.
+In the retail pharmacy setting, after getting the patient's prescription, the pharmacy provides the drug pack to the patient.
+It electronically sends the invoice to the reimbursement association.
 The reimbursement association queries the sale from ITS and verifies that the information sent by the retail pharmacy is correct before reimbursing the retail pharmacy.

 Benefits

 Türkiye has more than 40,000 stakeholders included in the ITS system and has tracked and traced more than 10 billion drug packs.
-On a daily basis, there are more than 45 million transactions through the system.
-The system response time is 0,02 seconds per transaction, and its performance record is outstanding, with an uptime ratio of 99,999%!
+Daily, there are more than 45 million transactions through the system.
+The system response time is 0,02 seconds per transaction and its performance record is outstanding, with an uptime ratio of 99,999%!
 Türkiye's main goal was to ensure the reliable and safe supply of drugs to patients.
 By implementing a traceability system, Türkiye has achieved that and more.

-The system has contributed to Türkiye's ability to combat the sale of counterfeit and smuggled drugs, prevented illegal sale of drugs, barcode scams and also drug thefts.
-Results of Türkiye's efforts have been tremendous, and in these five areas alone, the nation is seeing savings of 1 billion US dollars annually.
-By considering that pharmaceuticals is a ten billion dollar annual industry in Türkiye, this is a significant saving.
+The system has contributed to Türkiye's ability to combat the sale of counterfeit and smuggled drugs, preventing illegal sale of drugs, barcode scams and drug thefts.
+The results of Türkiye's efforts have been tremendous and in these five areas alone, the nation is seeing savings of 1 billion US dollars annually.
+This is a significant saving considering that pharmaceuticals are a ten billion dollar annual industry in Türkiye.
 In addition, the electronic system has streamlined supply chain processes, saving time and increasing efficiencies.

-The recall can be conducted in more specific ways as well, such as stopping a transaction at the point of sale or following the movement of the recalled product backwards in the supply chain.
+The recall can be conducted in more specific ways, such as stopping a transaction at the point of sale or following the movement of the recalled product backward in the supply chain.
 Once a recall is issued in the system, the recall takes effect instantly and no entity can challenge the recall.
-The product data captured in the system is valuable, and can be used to support rational use of medicines, create administrative reports, monitor the industry and prevent tax fraud, among other uses.
-Faster decisions and more consistent estimates can be made by using this instantly updated data.
+The product data captured in the system is valuable and can be used to support rational use of medicines, create administrative reports, monitor the industry and prevent tax fraud, among other uses.
+Using this instantly updated data, faster decisions and more consistent estimates can be made.

-Outcomes and benefits of the system have been an inspiration for other industries and countries.
-In fact, the Turkish government anticipates applying nationwide track and trace systems for other industries, such as medical devices and food sectors.
-The Turkish Medicines and Medical Devices Agency recently made significant investments in a project that aims to track and trace medical devices and cosmetics.
-Also, Türkiye is working on ways to further enhance its approach to traceability.
+The system's Outcomes and benefits have inspired other industries and countries.
+The Turkish government anticipates applying nationwide track and trace systems for medical devices and food sectors.
+The Turkish Medicines and Medical Devices Agency recently invested significantly in a project to track and trace medical devices and cosmetics.
+Also, Türkiye is working on further enhancing its approach to traceability.

-A new, innovative project is investigating a rule-based approach, which may provide a modifiable and dynamic structure.
-Such a structure would provide the ability to the existing system to be customised with respect to various regulations, serialisation standards and technologies.
-With this innovation in place, the system could accommodate any country’s regulation and trace any kind of packaged product, without the need of redevelopment.
-Furthermore, with this innovation, the system can also be used as a harmonised and an interoperable region-wide traceability system.
+A new, innovative project investigates a rule-based approach, which may provide an adjustable and dynamic structure.
+Such a structure would allow the existing system to be customized concerning various regulations, serialization standards and technologies.
+With this innovation in place, the system could accommodate any country's regulation and trace any packaged product without needing redevelopment.
+Furthermore, with this innovation, the system can be harmonized and an interoperable region-wide traceability system.

-Türkiye's government and pharmaceutical industry stakeholders are working to increase safety and security in the pharmaceutical supply chain to prevent theft and counterfeiting and other illegal activities, and have gained many additional benefits as a result.
+Türkiye's government and pharmaceutical industry stakeholders are working to increase safety and security in the pharmaceutical supply chain to prevent theft, counterfeiting and other illegal activities and have gained many additional benefits.
 Türkiye's traceability system can provide a model for other nations looking to establish a central repository for drug information that can be used to meet CoC/CoO goals.

 Source:https://titck.gov.tr/